ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 ## For monolingual speakers

+- Afterwards, don't translate.
+- Be super interested in the cutlure.
+This can't be overstated.
+- On this note, listen to music in the language.
+You'll get the accent better, etc. Spanish has a ton of different music, from cumbia to reggaeton to bachata to salsa.

 ## Additions for bilingual speakers

-I grew up in a Hebrew speaking household
+I grew up in a Hebrew speaking household in the US.

 ![Map of where languages originated from](../public/photos/engspis.png)